BBC Good Food Cheese Club

-Now, you can be part of the journey with this special introductory box.
-There will be more great cheeses available every 12 weeks and there’s zero obligation – cheesegeek is confident you’ll enjoy them all or will give your money back.
+With great new cheese boxes available every 12 weeks and there’s zero obligation – cheesegeek is confident you’ll enjoy them all or will give your money back.

 - Four amazing artisan cheeses exclusively selected for BBC Good Food by experts from the world of cheese – you’ll get 200g of each, from some of the most well-respected cheesemakers in the UK

 - A jar of red onion & port marmalade (113g)

 Each cheese is always cut, wrapped and packed fresh on the day it's dispatched.
 Upon delivery, each box is delivered in climate-controlled packaging.
 We recommend eating within a week for optimum freshness.